T-MOS/APOD_Picker/README.md

 ## Dependencies

 This script requires several Python packages.
 Ensure you've installed all required packages with the command `pip install -r requirements.txt`.
+Use `apt` or other appropriate package manager for individual packages (or python virtual environment) as needed.

 ## Usage